theryop/Binary-and-Hex-Conversion/README.md

-# CryptoProg1_1
-1st Assignment exercise for cryptography class
+# Binary and Hex Conversion

 Purpose: taking in hex or binary input and outputting hex or binary, depending on the flags used in execution.